 Most of these usages are quite familiar, though dictionaries differ over which to include and where definitions overlap.
 Some reference books include more obscure meanings or idiomatic definitions.
 The important distinction for most people to remember is that if A affects B, A has an effect on B. This local newspaper got it wrong:

-and this book on the Alexander Technique, by Sarah Barker:
+A book on the Alexander Technique, by Sarah Barker:

-And this edition of Generation X by Douglas Coupland:
+Generation X by Douglas Coupland:

 Truth or Fiction by Jennifer Johnston: